rkumar/bugzy.txt/README.markdown

     > `mv bugzy.cfg ~/`

-The bug files are created in a directory ".todos" inside TODO_DIR.
+The bug files are created in a directory ".todos" inside TSV_DIR.

 Add-ons may be placed in $HOME/.bugzy.actions.d (default).